melke/LogglyLogger-CocoaLumberjack/README.md

 There are some settings you can set on the LogglyLogger.
 Most of them are inherited from the abstract class and they all have reasonable default values.

-  - saveInterval - Number of seconds between posting log statements to Loggly.
+  - **saveInterval** - Number of seconds between posting log statements to Loggly.
 Default = 600.
 Note that the logs are always posted when the app is suspended.
 Setting this to a low value may turn your app into a battery hog.
-  - saveThreshold - Number of log messages before forcing a post, regardless of how long time it has been since the last post.
+  - **saveThreshold** - Number of log messages before forcing a post, regardless of how long time it has been since the last post.
 Default 1000.

 ###Tracking sessions and users

-To track a specific user you can set the userid property on the LogglyFormatter.
+To track a specific user you can set the userid property on the LogglyFields object.
 The username will then be included in every log statement until the app is terminated by iOS.

 Similarily you can set a custom session id.
 If you don't, the session id will be a random string.